February 6-10, 2019 Annual Cabin Trip: (109 Photos)

 70.

-67. Cold temps froze up Project Foreman pretty good but it still started right up and was ready for the day's adventures.
+67. Cold temperatures froze up Project Foreman pretty good but it still started right up and was ready for another day of adventures.

 66. Sooley and French went for a walkabout scouting out Rabbit runs between the cabin & highway and found more damage caused by the family of Beavers living in the little gully in front of the cabin.